revaturelabs/interviewquestions/InterviewSpecificQuestions/DevOps/DevOps.md

 - Development principle which focuses on the automation of the DevOps pipeline to the extent that human intervention is not required.
 - Generally, source code control, building and testing, and deployment to staging are automated.
-- While acceptance testing and if necessary deployment to production environment may be handled by a Human or requires manual approval.
+- While acceptance testing and if necessary, deployment to production environment may be handled by a Human or requires manual approval.

 </blockquote>